GRDI-GenARCC/tutorials-and-workshops/Tutorials/Intro_Linux_3.md

 <br>

 - Another useful command that can help inform us about a file is `file`
+  - let's use `file --help` to look at the information
 - Simply outputs information about the file and it's format
   - Also tells basic info for a symlink